Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Installation/GetOfficialRelease.md

-So you choose to use releases, very well, go on the following page to get one of the releases
+If you choose to use releases, get one of the releases on the following page:
 [![Official releases page](https://img.shields.io/badge/-Official_releases_page-informational?style=for-the-badge&logo=github)](https://github.com/Cosmo-Tech/Babylon/releases)

-Then you can select a type of compressed folder you want (`.zip` or `.tar.gz`) and download the file.
+Then select the type of compressed folder you want (`.zip` or `.tar.gz`) and download the file.

 ???+ info "Download a release"
     ![Download from release gif](../assets/Download_from_release.gif)

-Now you can decompress the file you downloaded.
+Decompress the file you downloaded.

 ???+ example "Decompress a file"
     === "zip"